AN220152 How to retain RAM data in reset procedure and low-power mode transition in TRAVEO™ T2G family

 }

-Code Listing 16 show an example program to configure DeepSleep mode transition in the driver part.
+Code Listing 16 shows an example program to configure the DeepSleep mode transition in the driver part.

 Code Listing 16 Example program to SysPm_DeepSleep in driver part